kumina/buckler/README.md

 Buckler provides a very simple authentication mechanism.
 It does not define any models.

-Buckler will inject some additional javascript code to add a logout button and (optionally) hide certain configuration options.
+Buckler will inject some additional JavaScript code to add a logout button and (optionally) hide certain configuration options.

-Lastly, Buckler will attempt to setup an initial index based on the configuration after first login.
+Lastly, Buckler will attempt to set up an initial index based on the configuration after first login.

 ## Configuration

-Buckler expects the following SETTINGS:
+Buckler expects the following Django applications ettings:

-KIBANA_UPSTREAM - the url where Kibana can be found.
+- `KIBANA_UPSTREAM`: The URL where Kibana can be found.
   E.g. `http://localhost:5601` - no trailing slash!

-ES_UPSTREAM - the url where Elasticsearch can be found.
+- `ES_UPSTREAM`: The URL where Elasticsearch can be found.
   E.g. `http://localhost:9200/` - no trailing slash!

-ES_USERDATA_PREFIX - the Elasticsearch index prefix for storing user data.
+- `ES_USERDATA_PREFIX`: the Elasticsearch index prefix for storing user data.
 E.g. `.kibana`

-CONFIG - A dictionary keyed by usernames that have access.
+- `CONFIG`: A dictionary keyed by usernames that have access.
 Each value consists of a dictionary holding hashed password (using `crypt.crypt()`), the indexes the user has access to (as a tuple), and the index used to store the user's preferences.
 For example: